Obscuretone/obscuretone.github.io/public/posts/en/politics_not_strongly_typed.md

 And now, according to his official House of Commons profile, [Chris d'Entremont is a Liberal MP](https://www.ourcommons.ca/members/en/chris-dentremont%2849344%29).

 If party labels were strong types, this would look like a type violation.

-It is not.

-It is a runtime conversion.
+In practice, it is a runtime conversion.

 The person did not become a different object.
 The label changed.
 The institutional context changed.
 The federal party system changed.
 The incentives changed.
 The coalition around him changed.
 The voters now have to interpret what the label means after the fact.